decretist/Dissertation/Chapter1/school-faculty-university.md

 the right to sue and be sued as a corporation, (3) the appointment of permanent common officers, (4) the use of a common seal."
 [@rashdall_universities_1936, 299].

+    Medieval law knew no regular procedure for incorporation.
+Every effort to form a corporation therefore involved an intensive and frequently protracted effort to persuade the relevant authority, whether pope, emperor, king or commune, to grant the privilege.
+In addition, medieval legal thought tended to conceive of rights rather more concretely than modern legal systems do.
+    Every right or privilege was thought of as coming at the expense of some other right-holder, and therefore attempts by the early universities to form corporations were contested by those, usually local bishops, at whose expense the exclusive right to confer a license to teach was being secured.

+    Although the right of a faculty or university to own property might be considered necessary to realizing any aspirations toward institutional permanence, in practice, academic corporations avoided property ownership in the twelfth and thirteenth centuries.
+Indeed, that fact that they tended to rent rather than own the lands and buildings they used could become a powerful weapon in the event of "town vs. gown" conflict, allowing the university to credibly threaten to relocate elsewhere, as the masters and students of Oxford did in 1209.
+    [@rashdall_universities_1936, 406].